lynxlab/ada2/README.md

 spredefined USERS are:
 --------------
 - adminAda --> Super Admin
-- AutoreAda1 --> author of provider1
+- autoreAda0 --> author of first provider
-- TutorAda1 --> tutor of provider1
+- tutorAda0 --> tutor of first provider
-- SwitcherAda1 --> Admin of provider1
+- switcherAda0 --> Admin of first provider
-- studenteAda1 --> Student of provider1
+- studenteAda0 --> Student of first provider

 passwords are the same of the username